 All students should complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 The University of Arizona federal school code is 001083.
 For assistance in filling out the FAFSA form, download a free guide book at www.edvisors.com/fafsa/book/direct.

-Grants/Scholarship: Money that does not have to be repaid; Grants are usually need-based, Scholarships are usually merit-based.
+Grants and Scholarships: Money that does not have to be repaid.
+Grants are usually need-based while scholarships are usually merit-based.